Posted by Drew Estelle on Sep 17, 2018 6:00:00 PM

 Successful network marketers have mastered their craft when it comes to building a following.
 They recognize that people purchase through them because they're craving a shopping experience in which they have a relationship with their seller.
 If that weren't true, they would be shopping with any random consultant or shopping big box stores instead of you!

 Ex-network marketers in the boutique business are making a killing because they're used to playing the role of fashion consultant and friend.
 They've built communities in which they listen and serve.
 How better to serve their clients than to cater to their needs after hearing to their pain points?
 When you realize you can't control quality, quantity, styles or prices to achieve satisfaction with your valued customer, it's time to consider other means of doing it.

-They can make more and keep the money they earned
+They can make more & keep money they earn

 Some have sought out new business ventures with full ownership because they didn't find the rewards of being a consultant were proportional to the work they put in.
-That comes at absolutely no surprise to us.
 So many of these companies ask you to invest not only vast amounts of money but also a great deal of time to make it work.

 Drop direct sales and cut out the middleman.
 There are no exorbitant costs with start-up kits.
 You can invest your money wisely by choosing precisely what you want to sell and buy them at wholesale prices instead of what they try to convince you is fair and low-cost stock.